 From Airolo we will start one of the most memorable climbs in the Alps, the Passo del San Gottardo or Sankt Gotthardpass is live history.
-We will join the Tremola road and for the last 7 km we will be riding in the cobbled section, unforgettable.
-My advice, ride slow, stop to take pictures, enjoy every meter of this singular climb.
+We will join the Tremola road and for the last 7 km, we will be riding in the cobbled section, unforgettable.
+My advice, ride slow, stop to take pictures, and enjoy every meter of this singular climb.

 Today’s ride is one of the most famous loops (and beautiful) that you can ride in Europe.
 Riding Anticlockwise from Andermatt we will climb three of the most iconic passes in Switzerland, in this order: Sustenpass, Grimselpass, and Furkapass, all over 2000mts high and very scenic.

 Expect some amazing picture opportunities on this amazing ride, especially from the top of the Grimsel pass over the Furka pass!